 Breaking Down What Needs to be Included in a Digital Marketing Contract

 One of the main purposes of contracts is to dictate what work will be accomplished and on what time frame.
 Having this laid out for digital marketers can help prevent scope creep and ensure that you and your client are aligned on what will be done and when.

 Services: Services are what actions are going to be performed by the consultant for the client.
 There is typically a section on ‘description of services’ that lays out the specific actions or deliverables that will come from the contract.

 Term: The amount of time the agreement will be in effect.
 This is often a length of time and can be renewable per the terms.

 Outside of just compensation, there are a lot of things around money that should be specified in the contracts.

 Compensation: The consultant’s compensation should be outlined within the contract specifying how much the consultant will make.
 This can be an hourly amount or project based and may include a specific amount of hours.

 Expenses: This lays out who is responsible for paying for expenses related to this project.
 Is it the client or the consultant’s responsibility?
-Different expenses in digital nomad contracts can include tools, advertising costs, website associated costs, etc.
+Different expenses in digital marketing contracts can include tools, advertising costs, website associated costs, etc.

 Invoices: This includes what the process for invoicing is.
 Is it submitted to the client on a certain cadence?
 Is there a biweekly or bimonthly payment schedule, or is the payment due upon completion of the project?